shirishinamdar/shirishinamdar.github.io/tools/convert-docx/README.md

 ## Weekly workflow

 1. Drop the week's `.docx` into `drafts-source/` at the repo root.
-Keep the source docs there — they're git-ignored from the published site, but a useful archive of what you actually wrote.
+Keep the source docs there — they're excluded from the published site, but a useful archive of what you actually wrote.
-2. From the repo root, run:
+2. To convert **one** doc, run from the repo root:

    ```powershell
    python tools\convert-docx\docx_to_chirpy.py drafts-source\my-topic.docx `